 The cost of building a structure primarily depends on setting the frames for support.
 This resource article (link) presents all significant parameters to consider while approximating an estimate for building a structure.
-With reference to this literature (link), a base cost of $40/ft2 (inclusive of materials and labor) over a useful area of 44,000 ft2 (useful area is the actual build area for the village model excluding outdoor areas) results in $1.76M for building the structure as per commercial practice.
+With reference to this literature (link), a base cost of $40/ft2 (inclusive of materials and labor) over a useful area of 44,000 ft2 (useful area is the actual build area for the village model excluding outdoor areas) results in $1.76M for building materials for the structure as per commercial practices.

-This unit includes area specific furniture and electronics cost, a part of which can be customized per occupant’s preference.
+This unit includes area-specific furniture and electronics cost, a part of which can be customized per occupant’s preference.

 Since the Compressed Earth Block Village is comprised of more than 80% outdoor area, it is essential to consider the corresponding cost for landscaping.
-These costs generally include the costs for design and construction of hardscapes, preparing soil as per locality, and planting and developing a good irrigation system.
+These costs generally include the costs for design and construction of hardscapes, preparing soil as per locality, and planning and developing a good irrigation system.
 Commercially (resource link), it is a good practice to allocate 15% of total project cost for landscaping.
 An alternate approach is to use the cost per sq. foot analysis with $4.34-$17.83/ft2.
 For this village, we used the latter approach and assumed the base cost for landscaping as $11/ft2 based on this article for accuracy.

 The Highest Good Energy plan for power generation and transmission uses grid-tied and open source Wind and Solar to create a net-zero 100% sustainable energy plan.
 These costs continue to evolve on the Highest Good Energy hub and related open source pages.
 These costs are not included in the total village cost because: